 Music produced and remixed by Patrick Muller

 Music composition and live performance for theater play RAINWASH by J.P.
 Morgan.
 Premiere at the Liverpool Institute for Performing Arts (LIPA) in Liverpool, UK, 2003.
 Nominated for "Best Original Music" by the National Student Drama Festival (NSDF) in 2003.
-Three couples, six people, all on heavy drugs.
-One of the women is pregnant.
-The unborn baby does not want to be born, as it knows it is going to have a hard time with its junkie parents, so it tries to kill itself.
-Its mother tries to kill the baby as well.
-The music is composed accordingly: dark, disturbing, distorted, loud.
-A quad surround system plus two subwoofers were used to supply a fully immersive experience.
-A computer/sampler based audio setup enabled to perform the music in realtime, responding to the actors on a very detailed, semi-improvised level.
+A quad surround system plus two subwoofers were used to supply a fully immersive sound experience.
+A computer/sampler based audio setup enabled to perform the music in realtime, responding to the actors on a detailed, semi-improvised level.